Automation for Flexible Circuits

 Together with SMT and Through Hole, these technologies can be mixed and matched on the same flex circuit.

-Automating the Process to Reduce Costs
+Process Automation to Reduce Cost

 The biggest obstacle in flex PCBA is automation.
 With most equipment manufacturers catering towards rigid circuit board assemblies, cost effective options are slim.